zuozhenggh/learning-library/solutions-library/peoplesoft-move-improve/iam/iam.md

     ![](./images/1.png " ")

-3. Enter the name of your tenancy (aka your account name, not your user name), then click on the Next button.
+3. Enter the name of your tenancy (aka your account name, NOT your user name), then click on the **Next** button.

     ![](./images/2.png " ")